andreiepure/andreiepure.github.io/_draft/2022-12-30-memories-from-2022-talks.md

 # The rejections

 This year was my first year as a public speaker.
-If you aspire to become a speaker at developer conferences, bear in mind that I applied to six conferences in 2022 and only got accepted by two of them.
+If you aspire to become a speaker at developer conferences, bear in mind that I applied to six conferences in 2022 and only got accepted at two of them.
 I have a better acceptance ratio at user groups (two out of two).

+# 2023

+2022 was a great year, I worked a lot for my public speaking debut, I learned a lot from the process, I met a lot of interesting people, I got a plethora of positive feedback and good vibes from the two conferences I participated at.

+Last, but not least, one of the .NET Day volunteers told me after my session: "I understood that this was the first time you spoke on a stage.
+You did very well, you really should continue doing this."

 I don’t plan to stop here, I have some ideas for other talks and I will try to get accepted at bigger developer conferences next year.

-2023, here I come :)
+However, it will be a lot of work to get there, as I am doing this mostly in my spare time.